“Live your life as though your every act were to become a universal law.”

 “I have no doubt that the fundamental source of all our problems, particularly our environmental problems, is population growth.” – Sir David Attenborough

 Thanos has seen a problem and he has found a solution, to have an interstellar culling the likes of which has never and will never be seen again.
 He even justifies this when he speaks with Gamora by telling her that her home world which was once on the brink of collapse is now a paradise, where no child ever goes to bed hungry.
-Again this is not the actions of an evil man.
+Again this is not the actions of an evil man, merely a misguided one.

 Originally Thanos would land on a world and use his overwhelming military forces to bring it to heel then he would wipe out half its populous.
 This is a brutal and inefficient method, too many die needlessly on both sides.
 Once he had the Infinity Gauntlet he was able to kill everyone indiscriminately and a lot more painlessly than a war or aerial bombardment.
 In the end he chooses a relativity peaceful method and after he goes and watches a sunset to mourn and ponder the heavy burden set upon himself.